nikki-experiments/my-react-boilerplate/README.md

 ## Install Prettier and ESLint

 Prettier is a style formatter for your project files.
-To install:
+To install globally:

     $ npm install --global prettier